Best Trap Exercises for a Sculpted Back

 Shrugs are an excellent, direct exercise for targeting the upper traps.
 This exercise involves lifting the shoulders towards the ears while holding weights, isolating the upper traps to promote hypertrophy through repeated contraction.

-Variations such as dumbbell shrugs offer a greater range of motion compared to barbell shrugs, allowing for deeper contraction at the top of the movement.
+Variations such as dumbbell shrugs offer a greater range of motion compared to barbell shrugs, allowing for deeper contraction or the "squeeze" at the top of the movement.
+It is because your arms aren't locked in a fixed position in front of your body, as they are with a barbell.
 Incline shrugs, performed on an incline bench, slightly alter the angle of resistance to engage the traps differently.
-To maximize effectiveness, focus on controlled movements and avoid using momentum to ensure the traps are fully engaged.

 Pull-Ups for Trap Development